-In 2022, WNDB will offer 17 mentorships in total, split among the following categories: Picture Book Text (PB), Middle Grade (MG), Young Adult (YA); and Illustration (IL).
-Read our press release about the 2022 Mentorships and our press release announcing our 2022 mentees.
+In 2023, WNDB will offer fifteen mentorships split among the following categories: Picture Book Text (PB), Middle Grade (MG), Young Adult (YA); and Illustration (IL).
 (Please note there is NO separate nonfiction category and both fiction and nonfiction writers will enter their application by target age category).
 The winners will communicate with the mentor for approximately one year in a mentor/mentee custom-defined program.
-This mentorship period will run from January to December 2022.
-The Mentorship Program is open to applications from October 1, 2021, through 11:59 pm EST on October 31, 2021.
+This mentorship period will run from January to December 2023.
+The Mentorship Program is open to applications from September 1, 2022, through 11:59 pm EST on September 30, 2022.
 We strongly encourage applicants to submit their application materials early.

 Subscribe to our newsletter to receive updates about our Mentorship Program!